 He turned to her, a look of resolve on his face.
-"Dana, it's true, I am different."
+"Dana, it is true, I am different."
 "Different?" she whispered, almost afraid to ask.
-"How are you different?
-Tell me."
+"How are you... different?"
 After an intense struggle, he gently sat on the bed beside her and took her hands in his and kissed them softly.
-"I do not know what to say except that I am sorry.
-I should have told you a long time ago, but... the truth is, I am living under a curse.
+"I do not know what to say, except I am sorry.
+I should have told you a long time ago, but, well, the truth is, I am living under a curse.
 Such a curse forbids me to come out in the daytime.
-If I come out at all it is only as a shifting wind, a light fragrance, a whisper, a touch.
+If I come out at all, it is only as a shifting wind, a light fragrance, a whisper, a touch.
 I am forced to live my life beneath the stars, in shadows.
-And when the sun comes up I enter back into my domicile in the clouds.
-"But that's impossible, it...it can't be."
-"Dana, I know my differences are strange to you, but in all other ways I am like any other man.
+And when the sun comes up, I enter back into my domicile in the clouds.
+"But that's impossible.
+It...it simply can't be."
+"Dana, I know my differences are strange to you, but in all other ways, I am like any other man.
 We made love, my seed was planted deep within your body."
 A deep feeling of regret passed through her.
-"But I'll never bear you a child.
-We can never go among people and live normal lives until our old age."
-"But I am a man fully capable of loving you as you need to be loved.
-My differences, they can't matter that much to you."
-"Maybe they shouldn't, but they do," Dana said, jumping up from the bed.
+"I'll never bear you a child.
+We can never go among people and live normal lives."
+"I am a man fully capable of loving you as you need to be loved.
+My differences, they cannot matter that much to you."
+"Maybe they shouldn't, but they do."
+Dana jumped up from the bed.
 "I want a normal life, and I want it with you.
 Is that too much to ask?
 I need to know the truth, Franz, all of it."
-"But I have told you..."
-"No, you haven't.
+"I have told you-" "No, you haven't.
 You haven't told me the most important part.
 The part that tells me how and why.
-Apparently at one time you were a man like any other, but something happened.
+Apparently at one time, you were a man like any other, and something happened.
 What was it, Franz?
 What terrible tragedy took place that turned you into what you are today?"
-"I would not even know how to begin.
+He thought for a moment.
+"I-I would not even know how to begin.
 Perhaps you should ask questions."
-She nodded, then began speaking as she paced.
+She nodded, and began speaking as she paced.
 "You speak with an accent.
 Where do you come from?"
 "Somewhere very far away, I am afraid.
 You would not know of it if I told you."
-"Franz..."
+"Franz...."
 "Very well.
-Have you ever heard of The Gates of Troves?"
-"No." "No, you wouldn't have.
-You see it was in Northwest Europe, thirteenth century-" "Oh, my God," she muttered, her hand over her mouth.
-"This isn't true, it can't be true."
-"I'm afraid it is," he said, his voice a somber whisper.
+Have you ever heard of The Gates of Troyes?"
+"No." "It is a city in Northwest Europe, France to be exact, and existed in the thirteenth century.
+More than likely much concerning it has changed today, but the history is still there."
+"Oh, my God," she muttered, her hand over her mouth.
+"This isn't true.
+It can't be true."
+"I am afraid it is," he said, his voice a somber whisper.
 "My family performed in the Champagne Fairs.
-Twice a year the whole town was turned into a fair.
-In August it was the Hot Fair, and in December it was the Cold Fair.
-It sold bolts of scarlet cloth, kaleidoscopes, spices, skins, metals, many handcrafted items.
+Twice a year, the whole town was turned into a fair.
+In August, it was simply called the Hot Fair, and in December it was the Cold Fair.
+The fair sold many things.
+Bolts of scarlet cloth, kaleidoscopes, spices, skins, metals, handcrafted items.
 My father was Thibaut the Trickster, and my mother was Marjan."
 He watched her eyes grow round as she listened.
 "Should I go on?"
 She could do nothing but nod.